blueray32/Archon/QUICK_START.md

-# Archon Obsidian Integration - Quick Start
+# Nexarch Obsidian Integration - Quick Start

-Everything you need to run daily operations with Archon and Obsidian.
+Everything you need to run daily operations with Nexarch and Obsidian.

 ## One-Time Setup